greenelab/connectivity-search-manuscript/manuscript.md

 We developed optimized algorithms for computing DWPCs using matrix multiplication.
 In addition, we created a method for estimating a _p_-value for a DWPC, using null DWPCs computed on permuted hetnets.
-We implemented these advances in the open-source hetmatpy Python package and HetMat data structure to provide highly-optimized computational infrastructure for representing and reasoning on hetnets using matrices.
+We implemented these advances in the open-source hetmatpy Python package and HetMat data structure to provide highly optimized computational infrastructure for representing and reasoning on hetnets using matrices.

 This work lays the foundation for exciting future directions.
 For many queries, a large number of paths are returned.